Indiana Oil and Gas Well Surety Bonds

 A surety bond or other type of security is required for wells where:

-- Applicant does not have a two-year history of operation with the Department;
+- The applicant does not have a two-year history of operation with the Department;

-- Applicant has not paid their annual well fee from a previous assessment;
+- The applicant has not paid their annual well fee from a previous assessment;

-- Applicant has any unpaid civil penalty assessments;
+- The applicant has any unpaid civil penalty assessments;

 - Coal Bed Methane